iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 67: June 22, 2019 Saturday

+**Today's Progress**: This is a day late.

+Started off with some JavaScript, ended with some HTML on Mozilla.

+**Thoughts** I need a new project, I think.

 ### Day 66: June 21, 2019 Friday*

 **Today's Progress**: I took a look at JavaScript30.com.
 I didn't jive well with the lessons, so I went back to eloquentjavascript.com.
 I worked on the three problems in the Program Structure chapter.
 My code is different from their solutions.
 Both longer.
 I'm still working on the third.